Today we are looking at Bungalows and why we love these squat little homes so much.

 Bungalow fact 1: They are NOT British!

-The word “Bungalow” actually originated in India, NOT England!
+That surprised me too, but it’s true, the word “Bungalow” actually originated in India, NOT England!

-However the English started to use it in about 1696 to describe the austere lodgings of sailors and employees of the invading British in India.
+However the colonial English started to use it in about 1696 to describe the austere lodgings of sailors and employees of the invading British in India.

 As the British settled in India more and more, the style of home was adapted and upgraded for British officers and essentially, by accident, went upmarket somewhat.